 - With vegan or vegetarian preferences, there are notorious deficits such as creatine, vitamin B12, DHA, taurine and amino acids.

 - On the ends of the age spectrum, seniors and children will have far different needs to address.
 This also applies to gender differences- male and females will have unique aspects to address.

-You’ll be surprised at how much you can learn about yourself with a little bit of relatively simple testing and tracking.
+Outside of these general recommendations, you'll also be surprised at how much you can learn about yourself with a little bit of relatively simple testing and tracking.
 Once you’ve established and dialed in this understanding, unless you’re someone who likes to quantify and track every little detail, you can rely on your intuition with a much more sophisticated relationship to the food you put in your body.